-Numerical results: To test the above hypotheses, we perform careful numerical simulations of the model in its different regimes, calculating the time evolution of the mean squared displacement $\langle r(t)^2 \rangle$ in each case.
-We use a stringent test to distinguish normal from weakly anomalous diffusion: $\langle r(t)^2 \rangle / t$ is plotted as a function of log t [21, 25].
-Normal diffusion corresponds to an asymptotically flat graph, since the logarithmic correction is absent, and the diffusion coefficient is proportional to the asymptotic height of the graph.
-Weak superdiffusive t log t behavior for the mean-squared displacement, on the other hand, gives asymptotic linear growth [25].
+To test the above hypotheses, we perform careful numerical simulations of our model to calculate the time evolution of the mean-squared displacement $\langle r(t)^2 \rangle$ in each regime.
+We use a stringent test to distinguish normal from weakly anomalous diffusion: $\langle r(t)^2 \rangle / t$ is plotted as a function of log t [22,26,27].
+Normal diffusion corresponds to an asymptotically flat graph, since the logarithmic correction is absent, and the diffusion coefficient is then proportional to the asymptotic height of the graph.
+Weak superdiffusive t log t behavior for the mean-squared displacement, on the other hand, gives asymptotic linear growth [26].

 Numerical results are shown in Fig. 2.
-We see that the arguments given in the previous section are confirmed: diffusion is normal, with $\langle r(t)^2 \rangle \sim t$ , when the horizon is finite, and is weakly superdiffusive, with $\langle r(t)^2 \rangle \sim t \log t$ , when there is a planar gap.
+We see that the arguments given in the previous section are confirmed: diffusion is normal, with $\langle r(t)^2 \rangle \sim t$, when the horizon is finite, and is weakly superdiffusive, with $\langle r(t)^2 \rangle \sim t \log t$, when there is a planar gap.
 Furthermore, the numerics clearly show that diffusion is normal also in the case that there are only cylindrical gaps.
-This is the case even when the cylindrical gaps are "large", for example when a = 0.4 and b = 0.21, when the gaps depicted in 1(b) merge to form a single cylindrical gap, still without any planar gaps in the structure.
+This is the case even when the cylindrical gaps are "large,"-for example, when a=0.4 and b=0.21-when the gaps depicted in Fig. 1(b) merge to form a single cylindrical gap, still without any planar gaps in the structure.
 Thus we conclude that the heuristic arguments correctly predict the type of diffusion which occurs in these systems.

-Holes in higher-dimensional billiards:- Fluids of hard spheres are isomorphic to higher-dimensional chaotic billiard models, although with cylindrical instead of spherical scatterers [20].
-By extending the above arguments, we can hope to obtain information on correlation decay and diffusive properties for general higher-dimensional chaotic billiards by analysing the gaps in their configuration space.
+Fluids of hard spheres are isomorphic to higherdimensional chaotic billiard models, although with cylindrical instead of spherical scatterers [21].
+By extending the above arguments, we can hope to obtain information on correlation decay and diffusive properties for general higherdimensional chaotic billiards by analyzing the gaps in their configuration space.

-To define these higher-dimensional gaps, we consider initial positions in a configuration space of dimension d, from which infinitely long non-colliding trajectories emanate along certain directions.
-We call a connected set of such initial positions for which these non-colliding trajectories point in the same direction(s) a gap in configuration space.
-Note that it is possible for a given set of initial conditions to have such trajectories pointing in different, unconnected directions-this is the case, for example, in Fig. 1(b), where there are also cylindrical gaps in a horizontal direction (not shown).
+To define these higher-dimensional gaps, we consider initial positions in a configuration space of dimension d, from which infinitely long noncolliding trajectories emanate along certain directions.
+We call a connected set of such initial positions for which these noncolliding trajectories point in the same direction(s) a gap in configuration space.
+Note that it is possible for a given set of initial conditions to have such trajectories pointing in different, unconnected directions this is the case, for example, in Fig. 1(b), where there are also cylindrical gaps in a horizontal direction (not shown).
 In such cases, we consider each such set of different directions as a distinct gap.
-For a related discussion of higher-dimensional gaps in the context of sphere packings see ref.
-[18].
+For a discussion of higher-dimensional gaps in the context of sphere packings, see Ref.
+[20].